elastic/cloud-on-k8s/docs/design/0011-process-manager.md

 Where to run the keystore updater?
 * run it in a sidecar container using the standard Elasticsearch image
     * ++ easy to serve an API to report the keystore updater status
-    * -- request more cpu and memory to the k8s cluster compared to run the keystore updater in the Elasticsearch container
+    * -- request more cpu and memory to the k8s cluster compared to running the keystore updater in the Elasticsearch container
 * run it inside a process manager injected into the standard Elasticsearch container
     * ++ easy to serve an API to report the keystore updater status
     * ~ share cpu and memories with the ES process
     * ~ we have to be extremely conservative with resource usage
 * run the process manager in a sidecar with [process namespace sharing](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/#understanding-process-namespace-sharing)
     * ++ easy to serve an API
-    * -- request more cpu and memory to the k8s cluster compared to run the keystore updater in the Elasticsearch container
+    * -- request more cpu and memory to the k8s cluster compared to running the keystore updater in the Elasticsearch container
 * run it using an off the shelf process manager into the standard Elasticsearch container
     * -- more processes to run an API, the keystore updater and the ES process

 How to perform cluster restart?
 * Destroy the pod and recreate it
     * -- depending on storage class we might not be able to recreate the pod where the volume resides.
 Only recovery at this point is manual restore from snapshot.
+    Considering volumes local to a node: during the interval between the pod being delete and a new pod being scheduled to reuse the same volume, there is no guarantee that no other pod will be scheduled on that node, taking up all resources available on the node, preventing the replacing pod to be scheduled.
 * Inject a process manager into the standard Elasticsearch container/image
     * ++ would allow us to restart without recreating the pod, unless we need to change pod resources or environment variables, in which case the above applies
     * ~ has the disadvantage of being fairly intrusive and complex (copying binaries via initcontainers, overriding command etc)